 5. Segmentation Capabilities

 Us: You’re going to want to know a lot about your customers.
-After all, each one is a unique person with a unique customer journey, and in order to reach them in the most relevant ways possible, you’ll want to know all about those journeys.
+After all, each one is a unique person with a unique customer journey, and in order for your ecommerce business to reach them in the most relevant ways possible, you’ll want to know all about those journeys.

 Because of this, Drip uses tag- and event-based segmentation.
 So instead of lumping your customers into, say, “Taco lovers” or “Burger lovers,” they can be both.
 This way you’ll be able to pinpoint who would love to get your coupons for both tacos and burgers, which will make for one heckuva happy customer than if they only got one or the other.